ManasOrpe/Potato_disease-Prediction/README.md

 pip install streamlit_extras
 ```

-**Note:** For compatibility issues with TensorFlow, use the following command:
+**Note:** If you run into any issues with TensorFlow, especially the dreaded "ImportError: DLL load failed," use this:

 ```bash
 pip uninstall tensorflow